nasa/apod-api/apod_parser/apod_parser_readme.md

 date = apod_object_parser.get_hdurl(response)
 ```
 ### get_media_type
-the `get_media_type` function takes the dictionary we got above and returns the media type the file (might be a video of a image).
+the `get_media_type` function takes the dictionary we got above and returns the media type the file (might be a video or an image).

 ```python
 date = apod_object_parser.get_hdurl(response)